What Is Bookkeeping?

 Three solid options for Canadian small businesses:

 QuickBooks Online ($30–$90/month): Industry standard.
-Used by most Canadian CPAs.
-Built-in HST/GST filing, payroll, bank feeds, and CPA-ready reports.
+Used by most Canadian accountants.
+Built-in HST/GST filing, payroll, bank feeds, and CRA-ready reports.
 Best for most businesses.

 Xero ($32–$90/month): Clean interface, excellent bank feeds, strong reporting.
 Good alternative to QuickBooks.